How to write a website brief (with sample brief)

 - What business function will the website support through its existence?

-If you are revamping an existing site, what are your reasons for doing so?
+If you are revamping an existing site, what are your main reasons for doing so?

 - Is the existing site dated?
 Does it have issues with traffic, stickiness or customer retention?
 Does it need to be refreshed to reflect an updated brand identity?